anilmenon14/AWSAutomate/README.md

 ### S3 commands

 #### List buckets
 `pipenv run python awsautomate.py s3buckets list-buckets`

 Lists out all the buckets present in the account

 #### List objects
 `pipenv run python awsautomate.py s3buckets list-objects`

 Interactively choose bucket to list contents of

 #### Create bucket
 `pipenv run python awsautomate.py s3buckets create-bucket <newbucketname>`

 Create a new bucket (replace <newbucketname> with desired name) in region of the profile associated to the script

 #### Upload file
 `pipenv run python awsautomate.py s3buckets upload-file <bucketname>`

 Upload file to an S3 bucket (replace <bucketname> with existing bucket name)

 Options:
-*filename* TEXT    File to be uploaded.Provide relative path from current
-                     working directory or full path from root  [required]
+*filename* TEXT    File to be uploaded.Provide relative path from current working directory or full path from root  [required]

-*asfilename* TEXT  Optional name the file has to be uploaded as (Do not
-                     specify if required to be same as 'filename')
+*asfilename* TEXT  Optional name the file has to be uploaded as (Do not specify if required to be same as 'filename')

 #### Upload dir
 `pipenv run python awsautomate.py s3buckets upload-dir <bucketname>`

 Upload directory to an S3 bucket (replace <bucketname> with existing bucket name)

 Options:
 *dirname* PATH  Directory to be uploaded.
-Should be present in present
-                working directory  [required]
+Should be present in present working directory  [required]

 ### Auto Scaling group commands

 #### List Autoscaling AutoScalingGroups
 `pipenv run python awsautomate.py autoscaling list-asg`

 List all the Autoscaling groups present

 #### List all policies
 `pipenv run python awsautomate.py autoscaling list-policies`

 List Policies available for each of the available Autoscaling groups

 #### Execute Policy
 `pipenv run python awsautomate.py autoscaling execute-policy`

 Execute a specific policy within an auto scaling group

 Options:
-*asgname* TEXT  Provide exact name of Autoscaling group  [required] *policy* TEXT   Provide exact name of Policy.Hint: Review the list-policies
+*asgname* TEXT  Provide exact name of Autoscaling group  [required]
-                command output to find more details  [required]
+*policy* TEXT   Provide exact name of Policy.
+Hint: Review the list-policies command output to find more details  [required]